jsonresume/resume-cli/README.md

     resume test

-Runs your resume.json through our schema tests to ensure it complies with the jsonresume standard and tries to identify where any errors are occurring.
+Runs your resume.json through our schema tests to ensure it complies with the jsonresume standard and tries to identify where any errors may be occurring.

     resume export [myresume.extension]

 Exports your resume locally in a stylized html, markdown, or pdf format.

-To select one of the available themes use the `--theme <theme>` flag.
+To select one of the available themes use the `--theme <theme name>` flag.

-Example: `resume export myresume.pdf --theme crisp`
-Example: `resume export myresume.html --theme traditional`
+Themes available are: crisp, traditional, modern, (more to come).

 Example: `resume export myresume.html --theme modern`